-- Dances performed in Space Place Theater are selected through an adjudication panel of at most three faculty members approximately two weeks prior to the scheduled concert date.
-First-year MFA Qualifying Projects are automatically included in the concerts, but must be shown to the panel to assist with the curation process and concert order.
-In fall, students may elect to present their qualifying project in the Grad Event rather than the Grad/Undergrad concert. - All dancemakers must submit the Adjudication Form, found on the Dance Callboard - https://callboard.performingarts.uiowa.edu/dance-callboard/dance-auditions/dance-adjudications.
+- 1. Dances performed in Space Place Theater are selected through an adjudication panel of at most three faculty members approximately two weeks prior to the scheduled concert date.
+First-year MFA Qualifying Projects are automatically included in the concerts but must be shown to the panel to assist with the curation process and concert order. - 2.
+All dancemakers must submit the Adjudication Form, found on the Dance Callboard https://callboard.performingarts.uiowa.edu/dance-callboard/dance-auditions/dance-adjudications.
 Concert specific information, including dates and deadlines, will also be posted at this site. - 3.
-Graduate students are welcome to present up to two completed works for adjudication in the Graduate/Undergraduate Concert and any number of completed works for the Graduate Concert. - 4.
+Graduate students are welcome to present up to two completed works for adjudication in the Graduate/Undergraduate Concert. - 4.
 To maximize opportunity and participation, student works that are 12 minutes or less are preferred unless the work is an MFA Qualifying Project.
 Works that are over 12 minutes that are not qualifying projects may be considered for the concert if there is adequate space and the work serves the overall curation of the concert. - 5.
 Only completed works (i.e. music, props, exact number of dancers, etc.) will be considered for the concert. - 6.
 No more than two dances per choreographer will be chosen. - 7.
-Dancemakers must select an adjudication time slot from the sign-up list posted on the Dance Callboard (linked above).
+Dancemakers must select an adjudication time slot from the sign-up list posted on the Dance Callboard.
 Before signing up, dancemakers must confirm that all dancers in their piece are available at that time.